WinFIG on Windows

 WinFIG on Linux

 - WinFIG depends on Qt libraries version 5 or higher.
-In case Qt is not installed or not current enough, use your package manager to install libqtgui5 or execute:
+In case Qt is not installed or not current enough, use your package manager or the shell to install the followin packages:

 - For preview of LaTeX formatted texts you need a TeX installation.
 I tested with TexLive Version 3.1415926-2.4-1.40.13 (TeX Live 2012/Debian).